Oklahoma Law Enforcement Memorial

 Officer William Miller was survived by his wife.

-Officer William Miller and Inspector Wil Mayes are buried together in an unmarked grave in Holly Creek Cemetery, Broken Bow, McCurtain County, Oklahoma.
+Officer William Miller and Inspector Will Mayes are buried together in an unmarked grave in Holly Creek Cemetery, Broken Bow, McCurtain County, Oklahoma.

 OLEM – NLEOM –

-Deputy Sheriff Benjamin Milligan was survived by his wife, two sons, a daughter, eight grandchildren and one great-grandchild.
+Deputy Sheriff Benjamin Milligan was survived by his wife Jennie, two adult sons, James and William and an adult daughter, Mattie Lynn. eight grandchildren and one great-grandchild.

 Benjamin Milligan is buried in Boise City Cemetery, Boise City, Cimarron County, Oklahoma.